Table of Contents

 The final step of the targeting process allows you to select several different output formats including (but not limited to):

-Visit our printing instructions page for information on how to print pre-filled forms such as ballot access petitions or absentee request forms.
+page for information on how to print pre-filled forms such as ballot access petitions or absentee request forms.

 Walk list creation first begins with the Query/Targeting process.
 Then there are 3 options for creating walk lists.

 The first option is called "Action Lists".
 Action Lists allow you to save a target selection as a Walk Project and stores all progress as you create packets in Google Maps and walk the houses.
 Walk Projects power the mobile walk app (the "Google Maps Integration" Add-on must be purchased for this to work).
 Once your list is created and saved, you can plot it to Google Maps at any time to create packets.
 To see details of this process, watch the demonstration video on our webElect videos page.
 The packets can be then be printed or accessed in the Walk App.